torvalds/linux/Documentation/arch/sparc/oradax/oracle-dax.rst

-See libdax/common/sys/dax1/dax1_ccb.h for a detailed description of each of these fields, and see dax-hv-api.txt for a complete description of the Hypervisor API available to the guest OS (ie, Linux kernel).
+See libdax/common/sys/dax1/dax1_ccb.h for a detailed description of each of these fields, and see dax-hv-api.txt for a complete description of the Hypervisor API available to the guest OS (ie, GNU/Linux kernel).

 The first word (control) is examined by the driver for the following:
  - CCB version, which must be consistent with hardware version